ryanwelcher/wordpress-slot-fill-system/slides/plugin-sidebar.md

 Yes.

 ## Example
-While this SlotFill can be used on it's own, it is meant to be used in conjunction with PluginSidebarMoreMenuItem.
-Without PluginSidebarMoreMenuItem, it is possible to unpin this Sidebar with no way to retrieve it.
+While this SlotFill can be used on it's own, it is meant to be used in conjunction with `PluginSidebarMoreMenuItem`.
+Without `PluginSidebarMoreMenuItem`, it is possible to unpin this Sidebar with no way to retrieve it.

 [Back: PluginBlockSettingsMenuItem ](./plugin-block-settings-menu-item.md) | [Next: PluginSidebarMoreMenuItem ](./plugin-sidebar-more-menu-item.md)